-Columbus has way too many neighborhoods that not only suffer from neglect; they are simply ignored.
+Columbus has way too many neighborhoods that not only suffer from neglect but are simply ignored.
 Unfortunately, they also tend to be mostly neighborhoods of color.
-They have crumbling infrastructures, food deserts, lack access to health clinics, and limited community police presence.
+They have crumbling infrastructures, are food deserts, lack access to health clinics, and have limited public transit service.

-As a council member, I will help facilitate a citywide audit of our neighborhoods to determine what is needed, then work to ensure that they receive the attention they deserve by getting streets repaired, having easier and more available access to food and other services, and make health clinic facilities more readily available.
-Columbus residents deserve better – no matter their skin color, where they live, or their status.
+As a council member, I will help facilitate a citywide audit of our neighborhoods to determine what is needed, then work to ensure that they receive the attention they deserve by getting streets repaired, getting easier and more access to groceries and other services, and make health clinic facilities more readily available.
+Columbus residents deserve better – no matter where they live, their skin color, or their status.

 As someone who was homeless, I have first-hand knowledge of what it’s like not to know where, or if I’d have a place to sleep, food to eat, or if I would even survive from day to day.

 There is no valid reason for people to be homeless in a city as large and as prosperous as Columbus.
 We have space, resources, and ingenuity to create a real solution; one that is comprehensive and gets people off the streets and into real housing.
 A solution that helps people get work, an education, and successfully back on their feet.

 I will bring my ideas to the table and work with business and community organizations to implement a complete program that will make Columbus the model for successfully addressing homelessness with dignity, care, and compassion.

 Racism at all levels of law enforcement is real.
 Out of control police unions are real.
 No accountability is unacceptable.
 The residents of Columbus no longer have faith or trust in the people sworn to protect us – and that’s just wrong.

 Law enforcement reform needs to happen now, not with minor fixes here and there, but with wholesale, across-the-board change.